– For Frances –

 Q: You’ve been vocal in your support of marriage equality even though you are a Christian.
 Can you talk about that?

 Yes.
 I will, but I do so under protest.
-It makes me squirm that we are still talking about this, that a straight woman is being asked to discuss whether or not her gay sisters and brothers should or should not be granted their basic civil rights.
+It makes me squirm that we are still talking about this, that I am being asked to discuss whether or not my gay sisters and brothers should or should not be granted their basic civil rights.
 As if we Christians are the morality police, the gatekeepers for God, the legislative branch of the government, the bosses of the world.
 My gay friends know they’re fine and good and worthy of their rights even without knowing what I think.
 Even so – I will share my thoughts here with great anticipation for the Supreme Court’s ruling this summer – after which I hope we’ll need to discuss this less often.

 One of the brilliant ideas that launched this country is that religions shouldn’t legislate their interpretations of holy texts to citizens.
 It doesn’t make sense to me to ignore this very American idea and call ourselves patriotic about it.
 But if we must, then I wish we Christians could come up with an actual tenant of Christianity to legislate, one that would serve the world – like gleaning or caring for widows and orphans or embracing the alien or turning the other cheek or turning all our weapons into plowshares or giving away our first fruits.
 I think it says a lot that we choose the rights of homosexuals to obsess over.
 It feels too easy.
 I’m not big on faith rules but if I had to choose one – it would be that every person must choose a faith issue upon which to hang her hat that requires HER to change – not somebody else.